 The problem with this is that when I first started doing this, when I first started removing all of these chemicals from my body, because I used to drink, and I used to eat crap all of the time… when I first started this mad ‘au naturel’ movement, I noticed that layers of myself, layers of Boom Shikha, started appearing from nowhere.

 I started seeing parts of me that until that point had been hidden beneath a subtle mask or veil of chemical induction.

-It’s such a novel experience, when you first do it.
+It’s such a novel experience when you first do it.
 Because until that point, I would take Tylenol at the drop of a hat (ah, my back has a little twinge, let me drop some Tylenol, yo).
-Until that point, I would eat stuff that shouldn’t even be fed to rats, like Pizza Pockets, and canned Clam Chowder soup (it was my favourite snack).
+Until that point, I would eat stuff that shouldn’t even be fed to rats, like Pizza Pockets, and canned Clam Chowder soup (it was my favorite snack).

 Okay, So What’s The Big Deal With Seeing My True Self?

 You know when you are sleeping, and dreaming, sometimes you know that you are dreaming, not lucidly, but you know that what’s happening isn’t real.
 There are no purple unicorns out there, c’mon, who are you kidding, dream?
 Unicorns are always white, sheesh, get your facts straight.

 Okay, so you know that it’s a dream.
 And it’s you roaming around in the dream, doing all sorts of shit that the normal awake you would never do.
 When you do wake up from that dream, you are your true self again.

 And it feels good, doesn’t it to be back to your true self?
 Well, it does for me.